galil34/IDS2024S/hw/3/README.md

 4. Provide an example that shows logical implication does not necessarily imply physical causation.
 **It's raining, therefore it's cloudy.**
 5. Policeman, jewelry, and burglar.
+**If the burglar alarm rings and a gentleman in a mask walks out with a bag full of jewlery, then the policeman doesn't hesitate in deciding the gentleman is dishonest.**
 6. Logical Implication.
+Here is the image
 7. Logical product denial.
+Here is the imgage
 8. Logic functions with 1 input.
+Here is the image
 9. Logic functions with 2 inputs.
+Here is the imgae
 10. Logic functions in terms of logic functions.

 11. The fundamental logical operators.